RobotLocomotion/drake/drake/doc/clion.rst

    straightforward.
 Just using defaults for everything is fine.
 You now have a 30-day trial version of CLion.
 Either try it out as is, or get a free academic license `here <https://www.jetbrains.com/shop/eform/students>`_.
+3. If you are upgrading from a previous version of CLion and would like to have your Unity launcher icon point to the correct version, you can run ``locate jetbrains-clion.desktop`` and edit the located file.
+If more than one file is located, you may want to consolidate to a single launch file in your user directory, typically ``~/.local/share/applications``.

 Setting up Drake in CLion
 -------------------------